 No-carve pumpkins are more popular than ever before, and Melissa is here to show you three ways to embrace the trend.
 Using just a paintbrush and our Chalky Finish Paint, you can turn your pumpkins into modern works of art—gourd-geous!

 The hoodie is a wardrobe must-have for all.
-Let Melanie teach you (and Dotdash CEO, Neil Vogel) the most genius, space-saving method of folding your favorite hoodie so you can give this garment the respect it surely deserves.
+Let Melanie teach you the most genius, space-saving method of folding your favorite hoodie so you can give this garment the respect it surely deserves.

 Your fingers deserve to stay intact!
 Spare your digits the indignity of being smashed by a hammer during your next home improvement project with these helpful tricks Sami has mastered.